 From Great Resignation to Big Quit: Why Over 20 Million People Quit Their Jobs in The Second Half of 2021

 Unfortunately, the situation did not get any better as the year came to a close.
-According to the government’s jobs report released in the first week of 2022, over 20 million people quit their jobs in the second half of 2021.
+According to the government’s jobs report released in the first week of 2022, over 20 million people voluntarily quit their jobs in the second half of 2021, according to a report by Bloomberg, citing the US Bureau of Labor Statistics.

 The ‘Great Resignation’ shows no sign of slowing down in 2022, with employees continuing to leave their jobs in droves.
 In fact, as many as one in four workers are considering quitting their jobs moving into the New Year, compared to the usual 11%.